nlbuescher/ModernLatinDictionary/README.md

    themselves include macrons.
 All of the search terms and English-Latin definitions have to have macrons, whereas all example sentences should not have macrons

+2. This project treats 'V' and 'U' as the same letter, so all Latin text should have only capital 'V's and only lower-case 'U's.
+The index for each entry accounts for searching by all valid permutations of 'V' and 'U'.